vipulnaik/diet-exercise-health/notes/2023-wisdom-tooth-removal.md

 * I prefer a time between Monday and Wednesday.
 Is that possible?

 * I'd like to schedule my second appointment for about 6 weeks after my first appointment.
+The same day-of-week constraint (Monday to Wednesday) applies.
 Is that possible?

 * I'd like to defer my regular dental cleaning appointment to about 6 weeks after my second appointment.
+Wednesday is my preferred day.
 Is that psosible?

+### Flexibility for rescheduling

+* What is the advance notice needed for rescheduling each appointment?

+* In general, how much in advance do I need to book an appointment?

 ### Operation process